 Review Health Insurance Rate Filings:

-- Information About Proposed Rates for January 2017 Health Plan Offerings on DC Health Link
+- Information About Approved Rates for January 2017 Health Plan Offerings on DC Health Link

 - Information About January 2016 Approved Rates for Health Plans on DC Health Link